Thin-layer chromatography (TLC) is a chromatographic technique that is useful for separating organic compounds.

 Because of the simplicity and rapidity of TLC, it is often used to monitor the progress of organic reactions and to check the purity of products.
-Method

 The ability to program the solvent delivery makes it convenient to do multiple developments in which the solvent flows for a short period of time, the TLC plate is dried, and the process is repeated.
-This method refocuses the spots to acheive higher resolution than in a single run.
+This method refocuses the spots to achieve higher resolution than in a single run.
 See for example: Poole, C. F.; Poole, S. K. "Instrumental Thin-Layer Chromatography," Anal.
 Chem.
 1994, 66, 27A.

-After running a sample in one solvent, the TLC plate is removed, dried, rotated 90o, and run in another solvent.
+After running a sample in one solvent, the TLC plate is removed, dried, rotated 90°, and run in another solvent.
 Any of the spots from the first run that contain mixtures can now be separated.
 The finished chromatogram is a two-dimensional array of spots.